Which 529 Plan Should Texas Residents Use?

 Favorable financial aid treatment

-529 plans owned by a dependent student or one of their custodial parents are counted as parental assets on the Free Application for Federal Student Aid (FAFSA).
-A maximum of 5.64% of parent assets are considered available funds to pay for college, compared to 20% of student owned assets.
+The Free Application for Federal Student Aid (FAFSA) counts 529 plans owned by a dependent student or one of their custodial parents as parental assets.
+A maximum of 5.64% of parent assets are considered available funds to pay for college, compared to 20% of student-owned assets.

-Funds held in a Texas 529 plan are not considered when determining a student’s eligibility for Texas state-funded student financial aid.
+Texas does not consider funds in a 529 plan when determining a student’s eligibility for state-funded student financial aid.
 Texas state-sponsored financial aid programs are only available to students who attend an in-state college or university.

 Fees

-Total asset-based expense ratios for the Texas College Savings plan range from 0.5897% to 0.9887%, depending on the type of investment chosen.
-The Lonestar 529 plan’s total asset-based expense ratios range from 0.6593% to 2.4793%, plus an additional sales charge, depending on the share class.
+Both Texas 529 plans offer low-fee investment options.
+Total asset-based expense ratios for the Texas College Savings plan range from 0.31% to 0.52%, depending on the investment options chosen.
+The Lonestar 529 plan’s total asset-based expense ratios range from 0.59% to 1.44%, plus an additional sales charge, depending on the share class.

 Performance

-Savingforcollege.com assigns a 5-Cap Rating to each 529 plan, based on performance, costs, features, reliability and whether or not the plan offers any special benefits for residents.
+Savingforcollege.com assigns a 5-Cap Rating to each 529 plan based on performance, costs, features, reliability, and whether the plan offers unique resident benefits.

 529 Plan